wdi-atx-11/js-objects/README.md

 console.log(car.currentSpeed); // will print 20
 ```

+## Create Objects!

+Go to terminal, run `node` and generate a car object directly in the code.
+Include all of the properties that I have used above and add at least 5 attributes of your own.
+Write one method that is unique to your car object.

 ## Objects are Everywhere!

 Objects are all over JavaScript syntax.
 Look throughout the JavaScript code we've encountered so far, look for the dot notation.
-Find three examples of objects and the methods,
+Find three examples of objects in normal JavaScript syntax.
+Include your evidence for why your example is definitely an object.

+## Accessing Data from an Object

-Here's a truncated version of our cohort data.
+Below is a truncated version of our cohort data.
+The `data` object is a grouping of key -value pairs that describe our class.
 Take some time to study the structure and the data types within the data object.
 It's a bit more complex.

 ```javascript
 var data = {